 You can see why trying to find the best pizza in Naples, the absolute cream of the crop, becomes a difficult task.
-When you have that much choice, how on earth do you narrow it down?
+When there is so much competition for the title of the best pizza in Naples, how on earth do you narrow it down?

 I did what any modern person does.
 I Googled it.
 And the name which kept coming up time after time was Da Michele, or L’Antica Pizzeria Da Michele, to give it its full name.

 Whilst it may not be the oldest pizzeria in Naples – that particular honor is held by Antica Pizzeria Port’Alba – no one can argue against Da Michele having a great pedigree.
 It was founded in 1870 by Michele Condurro, and its still run by his family; yes, these are people who really know their pizza.

 And the pizzeria still holds to the traditions that Michele set.
 You won’t find any pepperoni or Hawaiian (perish the thought!!) pizza here.
 Neapolitan purists insist that there are only two true pizzas – the marinara, and the margherita – and that’s all that Da Michele will serve.
 So if you want to be able to choose from a list of twenty toppings, this isn’t the place for you.
 But if you want traditional pizza, made the traditional way with the freshest of local ingredients, you’re in luck!